中文

 Return

-RETURN statement will abort the current script, and return to its parent script.
+RETURN statement will abort the current script, and return to its parent script (the caller).

 RETURN statement doesn't returns any value to its parent script.
 Instead, if we want to do this, assign the value to one of variables before return, then read the value of the variable in the parent script.
 In Surroga, the scope of variables are global.
 Variables are shared by all scripts.